kubernetes/kubernetes/docs/proposals/network-policy.md

   // This NetworkPolicySource matches any pods selected by this selector.
   Pods *unversioned.LabelSelector `json:"pods,omitempty"`

-  // If 'Pods' is defined, 'Namespces' must not be.
+  // If 'Pods' is defined, 'Namespaces' must not be.
   // Selects Kubernetes Namespaces.
 This NetworkPolicySource matches
   // all pods in all namespaces selected by this label selector.
   Namespaces *unversioned.LabelSelector `json:"namespaces,omitempty"`